October – November 2017

-Fusing Russian folklore and historical witness accounts, Ice Road uses performance, creative technology, original music, film, smell and robotics to tell an immersive story of the children war leaves behind.
+Harnessing Russian folklore and historical witness accounts, Ice Road fuses performance, creative technology, original music, film and aroma to tell the story of the children war leaves behind.

 When I was 12 my father lost me to the Beast at a game of cards…